 The greatest challenges facing the teachers is that there is a lot of work but not enough resources.
 They get little help from society and no support from the Department of Education at school level (Department of Correctional Services, 2003).
 While teachers are providing education within correctional schools, lack of facilities is a challenge.
 Research by Contardo and Tolberg (2008) attested that education programmes can flourish within correctional schools only if teachers are equipped with necessary resources and are supported by correctional administrators, district officials and staff.
 In agreement, Mafumbate and Magano (2016) maintained that teachers are struggling to get adequate resources from the stakeholders.
-With regard to the teaching and learning environment, their study revealed that the population in correctional centres make unique demands on teachers teaching these juveniles.
-It has been noted that many teachers in correctional centres have not had sufficient training, either pre-or in-service, that is required to perform their job well (Elrod & Ryder, 1998).
+With regard to the teaching and learning environment, their study revealed that training, either pre-or in-service, that is required to perform their job well (Elrod & Ryder, 1998).
 Although some teachers were well qualified, competence may not be the entire answer to successful teaching when working with incarcerated juvenile learners.